AustinCodingAcademy/web-workbook/.github/PULL_REQUEST_TEMPLATE.md

 *Comments may also be made on the file itself using github's commenting tools.*

 ## Checkpoint 2: Foundry Winery Website
+- [ ] Responsive navbar: 20 points
+- [ ] Responsive site (resizes to fit desktop, tablet, and mobile views): 30 points
+- [ ] Matched layout of original site: 20 points
+- [ ] Matched font of original site: 10 points
+- [ ] Properly commented code: 10 points
+- [ ] Properly indented code: 10 points

+Specific Comments:

+*Comments may also be made on the file itself using github's commenting tools.*

 ## Checkpoint 3: Learning Team Project
+- [ ] Mockup meets customer requirements: 25 points
+- [ ] Website meets customer requirements: 25 points
+- [ ] Learning team worked together effectively and contributed equally: 25 points
+- [ ] Class presentation was engaging and effective: 25 points

+Specific Comments:

+*Comments may also be made on the file itself using github's commenting tools.*

 ## Checkpoint 4: Personal Portfolio Website